bertofurth/Seagate-Central-Debian/README.md

 ## TLDNR
 * Obtain a Debian for Seagate Central upgrade image
 * Install the upgrade image using the Seagate Central Web Management page
-* Establish an ssh connection to the unit (username "sc", password "SCDebian2022")
+* Establish an ssh connection to the unit (username "sc", default pw "SCDebian2022")
-* Elevate to root with the "su -" command (root password "SCDebian2022")
+* Elevate to root with the "su -" command (root default pw "SCDebian2022")
 * Perform system customization (passwords, hostname, timezone etc)
 * Format and mount the large Data partition
 * Cleanup